 - If you’d like to replace fresh herbs with dried, the general rule is to use a third of the amount of fresh herbs called for.

-- Don't have an Instant Pot?
-You can easily make this recipe in a heavy Dutch oven on the stove.
-Allow lots of extra time for simmering.
-Or try it in a slow cooker.
+- Stovetop Instructions: You can easily make this recipe in a heavy Dutch oven on the stove or in a slow cooker.
+Allow extra time for simmering.